WallyZhao/Object-Oriented-Programming-Notes/lesson4.md

 You can have:

-  * Two differnet classes have the same attributes and methods
+  * Two different classes have the same attributes and methods
-  * A child of a parent can have an **overrided** method where the child would use the method differently.
+  * A child of a parent can have an **overrided** method where the child would use the method differently.\